-Cruise the Web and you’ll find multiple YouTube videos, Pinterest boards, blog posts and articles from home improvement, DIY and woodworking websites that all provide tips, tricks, building plans and punch lists for and about how to build a pool table on your own.
+Cruise the Web, and you’ll find multiple YouTube videos, Pinterest boards, blog posts and articles from home improvement, DIY and woodworking websites that all provide tips, tricks, building plans, and punch lists for and about how to build your own pool table.

-It’s clearly something that’s entirely possible to accomplish as a do-it-yourself project, and in this article the experts at Century Billiards, the leading manufacturer of custom pool tables for five generations, will offer some of the best tips for how to build a pool table at home.
+It’s clearly something that’s entirely possible to accomplish as a do-it-yourself project.
+In this article, the experts at Century Billiards, the leading manufacturer of custom pool tables for five generations, will offer some of the best tips for how to build a pool table at home.

 However, building a pool table on your own without the aid of a highly experienced and qualified billiards mechanic and woodworking professional is not a project for the faint of heart, nor is it a job for a woodworking beginner.

-Century Billiards, for instance, has perfected the process of building custom pool tables and restoring and repairing new and antique pool tables over five generations.
-The tradition began back in Salerno, Italy in the late 19th century where the Grimaldi family had an already established pool table business.
+Century Billiards, for instance, has perfected the process of building as well as restoring and repairing new and antique pool tables over five generations.
+The tradition began in Salerno, Italy, in the late 19th century, when the Grimaldi family had an already established pool table business.

-The family brought its expertise to the United States in 1896, and for more than 100 years the tradition and dedication to creating the finest quality, most unique billiards tables on the market has continued not only with pool tables, but also with everything a custom, high-end game room needs, including game tables, arcade games, lighting, furniture, darts and dart boards.
-Century Billiards prides itself on producing top-notch cabinetry, leatherwork and upholstery, as well as delivering all forms of reconditioning service and repair work.
+The family brought its expertise to the United States in 1896.
+For more than 100 years, the family has brought the tradition and dedication to creating the finest quality, most unique pool tables on the market.
+We’ve continued not only with our incredible custom outdoor pool tables but also with everything a custom, high-end game room needs including; game tables, arcade games, lighting, furniture, darts, and dartboards.
+Century Billiards prides itself on producing top-notch cabinetry, leatherwork, and upholstery, as well as delivering all forms of reconditioning service and repair work.

-It’s because of that dedication and craftsmanship that so many customers in New York and across the country turn to Century Billiards for their pool table and game room needs.
+Because of that dedication and craftsmanship, so many customers in New York and across the country turn to Century Billiards for their pool table and game room needs.

-What You Need for Building Your Own Pool Table
+What You’ll Need to Build Your Own Pool Table

 - For starters, you’ll want to make sure you have enough space in the room you choose to place your pool table.
-You would be surprised at how many times people forget to consider the space needed to have multiple players comfortably fit and move around a pool table in order to make proper shots.
+You would be surprised at how often people forget to consider the space needed to have multiple players comfortably fit and move around a pool table to make proper shots.

 However, unless you’re actually planning on hosting a pool tournament at your home, you don’t necessarily need to adhere to the regulation aspect.

 If you want to get fancy, then you might also consider making the frame out of more unique materials to make it all your own.
-At Century Billiards, we can customize a pool table for you and can bring to life almost any type of game table you envision.
+At Century Billiards, we can customize a pool table for you and can design a game table as you envision it.

-If you’re doing this at home, then you should probably stick to a basic format and plans, as well as stick to wood, which can be more easily cut and made into a simple rectangular pool table frame.
+If you’re doing this at home, then you should probably stick to a basic format and plan.
+It would be best if you also stuck to wood, which can be more easily cut and made into a simple rectangular pool table frame.